April 9, 2021

 - Cloth masks are required to be worn in public by order of the City of Burbank.

-- Our hotels are implementing new health and safety protocols with staff and guests to ensure your visit is a great one.
+- All of our 18 hotels are open and have implemented the latest health and safety protocols for staff and guests to ensure your visit is a great one.
 Most have also allowed for travel flexibility with free cancellation.
 Check out each hotel’s site for more details.
 See all Burbank hotels.

-- Burbank restaurants and bars are available for takeout, curbside pickup and delivery.
-Expect to be asked to wear a mask when ordering and picking up.
+- In accordance with the L.A.
+County Health Department, Burbank restaurants are open for indoor dining at 50% max capacity and outdoor dining and continue to have options for curbside pickup, takeout, and delivery.
+Expect to be asked to wear a mask when arriving at the restaurant, ordering and picking up.

-- Burbank stores are open for in-person shopping.
+- Burbank stores are open for in-person shopping up to 75% capacity.

-- Enjoy the California sunshine with outdoor recreation, just remember to wear your mask and stay 6 feet away from others.
+- Enjoy the California sunshine with outdoor recreation!
+Just remember to wear your mask and maintain safe social distancing.
 Currently open:

 - Stough Canyon Hiking Trail